raspishake/rsudp/docs/testing.rst

 Testing and demoing rsudp
 #################################################

+rsudp includes a small piece of software meant to test the ability to function.
+This could be useful if you are looking to demonstrate rsudp's functionality to someone, perhaps a classroom of students, or if you need to test the core functionality like alerts and sounds.

 The testing functions are useful for figuring out local problems.
-That is, the testing capabilities of rsudp are meant to discover whether or not the software can feed data to `itself`.
+That is, the testing capabilities of rsudp are meant to discover whether or not the software can feed data to `itself` and process it.
-It does test whether it can see the internet at large, and whether it can send data to its own port
-(we've chosen 18888 as a test port).

 If you can run this testing program without any problems but you are having issues getting the software to see data from